Pete-Hall/weekend-jquery-server-calculator/README.md

 Maybe's:
 - [ ] install mathjs library and use functionality to see how it works with the STRETCH interface?
 - [ ] create math logic on server side that works with multiple numbers and order of operations? (ex.
-1+2*3) or limit user input so they can only do 2 numbers...this is hard. look at replacing input field with <p> tag and using <span>'s to break the equation up into components to use in a conditional statement?
+1+2*3) or limit user input so they can only do 2 numbers...this is hard. look at replacing input field with p tag and using span's to break the equation up into components to use in a conditional statement? split, loop, index, calculate, splice, replace?